Using the Tibetan Collection

 Searching catalogs: Finding Tibetan titles in CLIO

-To find bibliographic information on Tibetan materials, search CLIO.
+To find bibliographic information on Tibetan materials, search CLIO using the new Wylie-based ALA-LC Tibetan Romanization table: https://www.loc.gov/catdir/cpso/romanization/tibetan.pdf

-When searching CLIO for a topic, try a keyword search using either romanized Tibetan terms or English terms.
+When searching CLIO for a topic, try various keyword searches using both romanized Tibetan terms and English terms.

 Spelling correctly for computer searching